nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 ### Nice code is easy to read

-> Programs should be written for people to read, and only incidentally for machines to execute.
+{% blockquote Abelson and Sussman, Structure and Interpretation of Computer Programs %}
-> -- from "Structure and Interpretation of Computer Programs" by Abelson and Sussman
+Programs should be written for people to read, and only incidentally for machines to execute. {% endblockquote %}

 Readability is by far the most important guiding principle for writing nicer code. **Anyone (especially you) should be able to pick up any of your